jacklanelondon123/-E-Commerce-Customer-Segmentation-Retention-Analysis---SQL/README.md

 # 🛍️ E-Commerce Customer Segmentation & Retention Analysis

 ## 📘 Project Overview
-This project investigates **customer behavior and retention** using SQL Server, Excel, and visualization techniques.
+This project investigates customer behavior and retention using **SQL Server**, **Excel**, and visualization techniques.
 It focuses on two main analytical frameworks:

-1. **Cohort Analysis** – tracking customer retention and revenue over time
+- **Cohort Analysis** – tracking customer retention and revenue over time
-2. **RFM Segmentation** – grouping customers based on **Recency, Frequency, and Monetary value**
+- **RFM Segmentation** – grouping customers based on Recency, Frequency, and Monetary value

 The goal was to uncover insights that drive smarter marketing, improved retention, and higher lifetime customer value.